-- (g) If the grantee believes corrective action is not required for a noted deficiency, the response will include an explanation, specific reasons, and supporting documentation. - (h) The Commission or its designees will approve the corrective action plan and may require modifications prior to approval.
-The grantee's replies and the approved corrective action plan, if any, will become part of the final report. - (i) The grantee will correct deficiencies identified in the final report within the time frame specified in the corrective action plan. - (i) The fiscal monitor shall conduct an additional on-site visit or remote follow-up review to counties where the report included significant noncompliance findings.
-The followup visit or desk review shall occur within 12 months following receipt of a county's response to the report.
-The fiscal monitor shall review a county's implementation of corrective actions and shall report to the county and Commission any remaining issues not corrected.
-Within 30 days of the date the follow-up report is issued by the fiscal monitor, the authorized director or financial officer shall respond in writing to each finding of noncompliance, and shall describe the proposed corrective action to be taken by the county.
-The county may request the director to grant an extension of up to 30 days. - (k) If a county fails to respond to a monitoring report or follow-up report within the required time, then a certified letter will be sent to the authorized official, financial officer, county judge, local administrative district court judge, local administrative statutory county court judge, and chair of the juvenile board notifying them that all further payments will be withheld if no response to the report is received by the Commission within ten days of receipt of the letter.
+(g) If the grantee believes corrective action is not required for a noted deficiency, the response will include an explanation, specific reasons, and supporting documentation.

+(h) The Commission or its designees will approve the corrective action plan and may require modifications prior to approval.
+The grantee's replies and the approved corrective action plan, if any, will become part of the final report.

+(i) The grantee will correct deficiencies identified in the final report within the time frame specified in the corrective action plan.

+(i) The fiscal monitor shall conduct an additional onsite visit or remote follow-up review when the fiscal monitor determines that the report includes significant noncompliance findings.
+The follow-up visit or desk review shall occur within 12 months following receipt of a county's response to the report.
+The fiscal monitor shall review a grantee's implementation of corrective actions and shall report to the grantee and Commission any remaining issues not corrected.
+Within 30 days of the date the followup report is issued by the fiscal monitor, the authorized director or financial officer shall respond in writing to each finding of noncompliance, and shall describe the proposed corrective action to be taken by the grantee.
+The grantee may request the director to grant an extension of up to 30 days.

+(k) If a grantee fails to respond to a monitoring report or follow-up report within the required time, then a certified letter will be sent to the authorized official, financial officer, county judge, local administrative district court judge, local administrative statutory county court judge, and chair of the juvenile board notifying them that formula grant payments will be automatically withheld if no response to the report is received by the Commission within 10 days of receipt of the letter.
+The Commission may also authorize withholding of improvement grant funds.
 If funds are withheld under this section, then the funds will not be reinstated until the Commission or the Grants and Reporting Committee approves the release of the funds.

-(l) If a county fails to correct any noncompliance findings, the Commission may impose a remedy under §173.307 of this title.
+(I) If a grantee fails to correct any noncompliance findings, the Commission may impose a remedy under §173.307 of this title.

-Sec.
-173.402.
+RULE § 173.402.
 AUDITS NOT PERFORMED BY THE TEXAS INDIGENT DEFENSE COMMISSION.

-- (a) Grantees must submit to the Commission copies of the results of any single audit conducted in accordance with the State Single Audit Circular issued under the Uniform Grant Management Standards.
-Grantees must ensure that single audit results, including the grantee's response and corrective action plan, if applicable, are submitted to the Commission within 30 days after grantee receipt of the audit results or nine months after the end of the audit period, whichever is earlier. - (b) All other audits performed by auditors independent of the Commission must be maintained at the grantee's administrative offices pursuant to §173.303 of this chapter (relating to Retention of Records) and be made available upon request by the Commission or its representatives.
-Grantees must notify the Commission of any audit results that may adversely impact the Commission grant funds. - (c) Nothing in this section should be construed so as to require a special or program-specific audit of a grantee's Indigent Defense grant program.
+(a) Grantees must submit to the Commission copies of the results of any single audit conducted in accordance with the single audit standards in the Texas Grant Management Standards.
+Grantees must ensure that single audit results, including the grantee's response and corrective action plan, if applicable, are submitted to the Commission within 30 days after grantee receipt of the audit results or nine months after the end of the audit period, whichever is earlier.

+(b) All other audits performed by auditors independent of the Commission must be maintained at the grantee's administrative offices pursuant to §173.303 of this chapter (relating to Retention of Records) and be made available upon request by the Commission or its representatives.
+Grantees must notify the Commission of any audit results that may adversely impact the Commission grant funds.

+(c) Nothing in this section should be construed so as to require a special or program-specific audit of a grantee's Indigent Defense grant program.